meer1616/meer1616/README.md

 ### Hi there 👋 I'm Meer Patel

-💬 Ask me about Javascript, React, Node, Database.
+💬 Ask me about DevOps & Full Stack Development.

 📫 How to reach me: https://meer-patel.netlify.app/